 Main Hazards Who might be Harmed?
-Slips, Trips and Falls Crossing roads (Traffic) Children getting lost Members of the public Poor weather conditions Ar Ch Ar ny member of the group ny member of the group nildren ny member of the group ny member of the group HAZARD Likelihood Severity RATING No Controls CON TROL MEASURES Likelihood Severity RATING With Controls Slips, Trips and Falls 2 2 4 Appropriate footwear prior to leaving school First Aid kit to be carrie Group Leader to 'lead' hazards. ip 1 2 2 Crossing roads (Traffic) 3 3 9 taken.
-Group Leader to give s Children to walk in two 'buddy'.
-Group Leader to 'lead' and other responsible subject to group size. re-planned to ensure safest route is trict instructions to group. os at all times and to hold hands with group, Supervisor to bring up the readults to be throughout the group, Supervisors to wear hi-visibility bibs n.
-3 3
+Slips, Trips and F Crossing roads (T Children getting Members of the Poor weather co raffic) lost public Ai Cl Ai ny member of the group ny member of the group hildren ny member of the group ny member of the group HAZARD Likelihood Severity RATING No Controls Likelihood Severity RATING With Controls Slips, Trips and Falls 2 2 4 Appropriate footwear to be worn - Group Leader to check prior to leaving school.
+First Aid kit to be carried by Group Leader or Supervisor.
+Group Leader to 'lead' group and advise of any potential trip hazards.
+1 2 2 Crossing roads (Traffic) 3 3 9 hazards.
+1 3 3

 Children getting lost 3 2 6 Clear instructions as to expectations of behaviour and responsibilities to themselves and to one another.
 Group Leader to have list of group names.
 Periodic check of numbers.
 Educate pupils on what to do in the event that they become separated from the group 1 2 2 Members of the public 2 2 4 Supervision ratios to be acceptable - 1 adult to 6 pupils maximum for years 1 to 3.
 1 adult to 10-15 pupils years 4 - 7.
 Clear instructions as to expectations of behaviour and responsibilities to themselves, to one another and to members of the public.
 Group Leader to have mobile telephone for use in emergencies.
 Group Leader to have the authority to 'abort' the trip if safety is compromised.
-1 2 2 Poor weather conditions 2 2 4 ➤ Ensure children are wearing adequate clothing for prevalent weather conditions.
-1 1 1 Please also consider any additional risks pertaining to the venue, plus location of fire doors & medical room, meeting place, etc.
+1 2 2 Poor weather conditions Please also consider any additional risks pertaining to the venue, plus location of fire doors & medical room, meeting place, etc. 2 2 4 Ensure children are wearing adequate clothing for prevalent weather conditions.
+1 1 1